StudyFrenchSpanish

 A classroom is not the only place to learn a foreign language.
 Today, you can study any language anytime and anywhere through a mobile app at your fingertips.
 If you’ve been searching for one, you’re pretty much guaranteed to come across Duolingo.

-While people may have different approaches and learning abilities, online language learning has commendably dominated the market in recent years.
+While people may have different approaches and learning abilities, online language learning has recently dominated the market.

-Contrary to the textbook and traditional method, software and apps are inexpensive, convenient, entertaining, and, most importantly, flexible.
+Contrary to the textbook and traditional methods, software and apps are inexpensive, convenient, entertaining, and, most importantly, flexible.

 But as with everything, nothing is picture-perfect.
 There are some obvious benefits and drawbacks of using language apps.